 5. Apply for a license.

 The last step to achieving CPA licensure in West Virginia is applying for a license.
-The West Virginia Board of Accountancy uses the Application for Initial Certificate/License Certified Public Accountant to process new license requests.
+The West Virginia Board of Accountancy uses the Certification for Certified Public Accountant to process new license requests.

 West Virginia CPAs must complete 120 hours of continuing education for each three year period after licensure.
 You can find additional information at the West Virginia Board of Accountancy website.